docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

     RELAY_PASSWORD=secret
     ```

-!!! warning "Process of providing RELAY_PASSWORD"
+!!! tip

-    You should use your [2-step verification app password][gmail-smtp::2-step-password], **not** your gmail account password.
+    - As per our main [relay host docs page][docs::relay], you may prefer to configure your credentials via `setup relay add-auth` instead of the `RELAY_USER` + `RELAY_PASSWORD` ENV.
-    `setup relay add-auth` is a better alternative, which manages the credentials via a config file.
+    - If you configure for `smtp-relay.gmail.com`, the `DEFAULT_RELAY_HOST` ENV should be all you need as shown in the above example.
+Credentials can be optional when using Google Workspace (`smtp-relay.gmail.com`), which supports restricting connections to trusted IP addresses.

 !!! note "Verify the relay host is configured correctly"

-    To verify proper operation, send an email to some external account of yours and inspect the mail headers.
+    To verify proper operation, send an email to an external account of yours and inspect the mail headers.

-    You will also see the connection to the Gmail relay host in the mail logs:
+    You will also see the connection to the Gmail relay host (`smtp.gmail.com`) in the mail logs:

     ```log
     postfix/smtp[910]: Trusted TLS connection established to smtp.gmail.com[64.233.188.109]:587: